 “In that moment, being Zambian becomes an emotional issue where you just feel like shooting up from your seat and drum your chest reminding everyone that you are Zambian”, Ambassador Mukwita remarked, adding, “we have such a beautiful country whose traditional heritage we need to guard and defend with every ounce of our being”.

 More than 50 countries participated in the culture event under one roof which the Zambian envoy said showed that you can actually sometimes sell the good story of Zambia at a minimal cost with no pomp nor splendor.

-This is contained in a statement issued in Berlin First secretary for Press and Public Relations.
+This is contained in a statement issued in Berlin by First secretary for Press and Public Relations.